 - Infusion reactions have happened during and within 24 hours after the infusion.
 Sometimes, these may be severe or life-threatening.
-Tell the doctor right away if your child feels confused, tired, or weak.
-Tell the doctor right away if your child has fever or chills; chest pain or pressure; fast, slow, or abnormal heartbeat; upset stomach; shortness of breath or wheezing; signs of high or low blood pressure like headache, dizziness, or passing out; throat irritation; muscle aches; swelling of the lips, face, or throat; sweating a lot; or any other bad effects during or within 24 hours after the infusion.
+Tell your doctor right away if you feel confused, tired, or weak.
+Tell your doctor right away if you have fever or chills; chest pain or pressure; fast, slow, or abnormal heartbeat; upset stomach; shortness of breath or wheezing; signs of high or low blood pressure like headache, dizziness, or passing out; throat irritation; muscle aches; swelling of your lips, face, or throat; sweating a lot; or any other bad effects during or within 24 hours after the infusion.

 - Bruising, soreness, or short-term pain where this drug was given.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as an infusion into a vein over a period of time.

 - It is given as a shot into the fatty part of the skin.

 - You will be watched closely while you receive this drug and for some time after your dose.
 Talk with your doctor.